slartibaartfast/allocate-token/README.md

 GRANT SELECT ON KEYSPACE tribe TO app_user;
 ```

+For context, we will create the service with a specific mobile app in mind.
 Two .cql scripts are included to create a set of tables used by the not-yet-complete geolocation sharing mobile app [Tribe](http://tribe.posfoundations.com/).

 In a CQL Console, run the CQL in astra_backend.cql to create the tables used by the service and by the app.
 Once the tables have been created, run the CQL in sample_data.cql to populate the tables with a small amount of data.
 Now we have fake user and app data to work with.